LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/outbound-campaigns.md

 ![](/img/outbound-campaigns-2.png)

 1. Define the campaign goal
-2. Set the campaign’s timeframe
+2. Set the campaign’s time frame
 3. Click ‘add new’ to add a new engagement
    1. Select conversation source: CM
       1. Authentication - On by default and cannot be changed